 FAQs

-While the majority of your personal statement should be about you - your experiences and how they relate to your decision to pursue dentistry, you can certainly include information relating to another person.
+While the majority of your personal statement should be about you and your experiences, you can certainly include information relating to another person.
 For example, you could mention a family member's struggle with a disease, a patient's story, or a conversation with a dentist.
-As long as you circle back to why this story is significant in your pursuit of dentistry, what you learned from the experience or even how an experience changed your point of view.

 No, remember, this information will be included elsewhere in your application, so it's not suitable to include this in your personal statement.